ffrankies/RNN-Research-Journal/README.md

     switching from print statements to the python logging module.
 *   Attempted to install g++ through cygwin to speed up theano implementations, got a long traceback error that I couldn't make sense of.
 Removed g++.exe path from environment PATH variable, error did not return.

+### Jan 19 2017

+*   Worked on test suite.
+It performs operations on multiple networks simultaneously by utilizing multiple threads.
+*   Test suite should now be able to test whether gradient descent works, train networks and generate sentences from the networks.
+*   Test suite is only partially tested, but appears to work as expected.
+*   Logging using the python logging module works as expected as well.

 ---